-EC issues show cause notice to Yogi Adityanath for 'biryani to terrorists' remark.
+EC issues show cause notice to Yogi Adityanath for 'biryani to terrorists' remark

 New Delhi, Feb 06: The Election Commission on Thursday issued a show-cause notice to Uttar Pradesh Chief Minister Yogi Adityanath for his alleged 'biryani for terrorist' remarks.
 The poll panel has asked him to respond to the notice before 5 pm on Friday.